 At Rood End Primary we are passionate about ensuring that all children become confident readers.
-We believe that phonics provides the foundations for early reading and writing and our pupils are supported through this using a systematic, synthetic programme - Rocket Phonics.
+We believe that phonics provides the foundations for early reading and writing and our pupils are supported through this using a systematic, synthetic programme - Little Wandle Letters and Sounds Revised.
 Within our phonics sessions, pupils learn to segment words to support their spelling ability and blend sounds to read words.

 Review and revisit – review and revisit previously taught sounds